 I put in new flooring and swapped out the sink, and now the room has real cottage charm.
 Check out those sloped ceilings.
 It reminds me of the country houses in Britain where they make use of every single space.

 If you need a minor update done to freshen up your bathroom, why not give us a call?
-A small investment might make a big difference!
+A small investment in an interior painter might make a big difference!

 This looks like a pretty flower, doesn't it?